Jubilee-class ocean liner: Features

 The Jubilee-class ships were built for a dual role of carrying both passengers and cargo, and were at the time, the largest ships ever made for the Australia service.
 The first three had a gross register tonnage of slightly below 12,000 tons, and a capacity for 320 passengers.
 The passenger service proved more popular than White Star had expected, and so the last two ships of the class incorporated some design changes, giving them a slightly higher tonnage of around 12,500 tons, and an enlarged capacity of 400 passengers.
 The most notable design changes were the extension of the poop deck and the moving of the bridge closer to the bow.
 All of the ships had three continuous decks, with the passenger accommodation located mostly aft of amidships.

 The passenger accommodation was built with the immigrant and settler trade in mind, and only a single class of accommodation was provided; this was described as third-class, but was of higher quality than most third-class accommodation for ships of the period, and ranged in scale from two or four berth cabins, to open berth dormitories as the cheapest option.
-Passenger facilities included a dining salon, a library and a smoking room: These facilities were considered luxurious, and were not at the time normally included in third-class accommodation.
+Passenger facilities included a dining saloon, a library and a smoking room: These facilities were considered luxurious, and were not at the time normally included in third-class accommodation.
 One of the advantages of having a single class of accommodation was that passengers could have a free run of every part of the ship except the bridge, instead of being confined to the part of the ship reserved for one particular class.

 As well as passenger accommodation, all of the Jubilee class also had a substantial 15,000 deadweight tons of cargo capacity, in seven cargo holds, most of which were refrigerated using a carbonic anhydride system: These were intended principally for the transport of Australian meat, with the capacity for 100,000 frozen carcasses of mutton in 240,000 sqft of refrigerated space.
 Each ship also had one cargo hold which was specially designed for the transport of up to 20,000 bales of wool.
 The cargo holds were served by twenty-five derricks.

 The ships all had a single funnel and four masts with schooner rigging; plans had apparently been drawn up in the design stage for the ships to be equipped with sails, but this idea was abandoned.
 They were powered by two quadruple-expansion steam engines through two propellers, with a service speed of around 14 kn.